-I am a supporter of Nerve Tumours UK, the charity working to improve the lives of those affected by Neurofibromatosis (NF).
-Neurofibromatosis is one of the world's most common neurogenetic conditions.
+I am a supporter of Nerve Tumours UK, the charity working to improve the lives of those affected by NF (the group name for Neurofibromatosis Type 1 (NF1), NF2-related-Schwannomatosis (NF2) and Schwannomatosis (SWN).
+NF is one of the world's most common neurogenetic conditions.
 The effect on families is devastating, more so because they are unlikely to have heard of NF before diagnosis and won't know where to find help.

-The charity, which is the authoritative voice of NF in the UK, funds Specialist Neurofibromatosis Nurses that provide information and support to patients, who are diagnosed with the condition; raises awareness of this devastating condition; encourages and supports research.
+The charity, which is the authoritative voice of NF in the UK, funds Specialist NF Nurses that provide information and support to patients, who are diagnosed with the condition; raises awareness of this devastating condition; encourages and supports research.